wenxiliao/UrbanRunoffRisk/README.md

 <!-- badges: end -->

-This package provides functions to calculate hazard and risk of urban runoff mixtures using input from Excel files.
+This package provides functions to calculate hazard and risk of urban runoff using input from Excel files.

 ## Installation